openstack-archive/git-upstream/doc/source/workflows.rst

    - tree SHA1 (hierarchy of directories and files within the commit)
    - list of the SHA1's of the parent commits

+   This prevents usage of the commit SHA1 as a method of finding duplicates.
+Git utilizes a patch-id instead to find identical changes as this is only based of the changes the commit makes to the tree.

 --------

-The local branch ``import/0.6.0`` now contains our local changes rebased onto the new upstream release. git-upstream has also merged this branch with the local master branch (with "ours" strategy) to allow the normal workflow (committing/merging to master for review).
+The local branch ``import/0.6.0`` now contains our local changes rebased onto the new upstream release. git-upstream has also merged this branch with the local master branch (with a custom merge strategy equivalent to the inverse of 'ours') to allow the normal workflow (committing/merging to master for review).

 .. note:: The "final" merging step is not mandatory.
 Of course you can keep a separate branch for each new import.
 On one hand this